 As part of the 2016-2017 drilling program, all prior drill-hole collars that could be identified in the field were re-surveyed.
 The collar locations of 82 Atlas holes, six Newmont holes, four Tombstone holes, and nine Calico holes were surveyed.
 MDA was provided the original digital file produced by the survey contractor, and MDA used this file to compare the new survey locations with those in the existing database.
 Excluding one hole, in which the location was known to be incorrect in the original project database, the northings from the new survey differed from the database locations by more than 3.0 feet in four holes, with a maximum change of 7.0 feet.
-The eastings differed by more than 3.0 feet, with a maximum change of 5.0 feet.
+The eastings differed by more than 3.0 feet, with a maximum change of 8.0 feet, and elevations of four holes differed by more than 3.0 feet, with a maximum change of 5.0 feet.
 These discrepancies were found in a total of eight of the 101 historical holes re-surveyed.
-The scale of the discrepancies in the hole locations is not considered to be material due to the nature of the Grassy Mountain mineralization and the $10 \times 10 \times 10$ foot block size used to model the resources.
+The scale of the discrepancies in the hole locations is not considered to be material due to the nature of the Grassy Mountain mineralization and the 10 x 10 x 10-foot block size used to model the resources.